-Studying for the real estate license exam can be nerve-racking.
-But with the right exam prep strategy you can effectively prepare yourself for your prelicensing exam and kickstart your new career.
+You’ve made it through hours and hours of prelicensing education and now it’s time—gulp—to take your real estate exam.
+If you don’t know how to study for the real estate license exam, this can be nerve-racking.
+But with the right exam prep tips, you can effectively prepare yourself, nail that exam, and kick-start your new career.

-Here are 23 real estate exam prep tips, plus an exclusive offer just for our readers to power up your test prep experience and launch your new real estate career.
+Here are 21 real estate exam prep tips, plus some exclusive offers just for our readers to power up your test prep experience and launch your new real estate career.

 Students usually finish their real estate prelicensing classes and then have a “now what?” moment.
-Don’t try to go rogue here; use a study plan that walks you through each major content area the test covers so you’re not left wondering if you’re missing important subjects the test will cover.
-Many prelicense classes offer a test prep option that flows naturally from the material you’ve already learned.
+Don’t try to go rogue here; use a study plan that walks you through each major content area so you’re not left wondering if you’re missing important subjects.
+Many prelicensing classes offer a test prep option that flows naturally from the material you’ve already learned.

 2. Focus on Vocab

-Knowing the terminology the test is going to use is the only way to successfully navigate through most of the real estate license exam material.
-Some of the major vocabulary categories you’ll need to pay attention to include contract terminology, ownership types, and fiduciary duties.
+Knowing the terminology is the only way to successfully navigate through most of the real estate license exam material.
+You’ll need to feel comfortable with contracts, ownership types, and fiduciary duties.

 3. Practice Real Estate Math